FatihKoz/DisposableBasic/README.md

 Content-Type:application/json
 x-service-key:{your service key}
-x-roster-type:full // by default api follows your v7 settings, if you want to keep v7 roster with active pilots only but see the full list with api then use this. x-pirep-type:live // by default api return accepted pireps, if you want to see live flights then use this x-pirep-count:10 // only used when accepted pireps are being shown, default value is 25 x-news-count:5 // can be used to define the news items being pulled, default is 3
+x-roster-type:full // by default api follows your v7 settings, if you want to keep v7 roster with active pilots only but see the full list with api then use this. x-pirep-type:live // by default api returns latest accepted pireps, if you want to see live flights then use this x-pirep-count:10 // only used when accepted pireps are being shown, default value is 25 x-news-count:5 // can be used to define the news items being pulled, default is 3
 ```